-Your customers are also considering how Brexit will impact them and, if they are planning for the possible scenarios, they will need to understand how your business will be affected by Brexit.
+Your customers are also considering how EU Exit will impact them and, if they are planning for the possible scenarios, they will need to understand how your business will be affected by EU Exit.
 Your customers may be concerned that you will not be able to supply them in the same timely manner or that your prices will affected.
 Your customers may be concerned that contracts can no longer be fulfilled or that the agreement is affected by changes in legislation, as we exit.
 This should be the time to open a dialogue and show that you are preparing.
 There will be inevitable changes, but showing you are looking to remain competitive and to mitigate risks, you may increase your customers’ confidence in your business.

 Be open with your customers about your planning process and ask to be included in your customers’ plans

 There have been recent political decisions made around links between skills and immigration after the UK leaves the EU.
 This may have an impact on your current staff and future pool of potential employees.